Inflatable hot tubs are a great way to get into hot tubbing on a budget. But they do have their limitations. So, do blow up hot tubs work in winter?

 Do inflatable hot tubs deflate in cold weather?

-No, inflatable tubs do not deflate in cold weather.
+No, an inflatable spa does not deflate in the winter months.
 The inflatable shell will be just as rigid in winter as it would be in summer.
 However, they will struggle to maintain the set water temperature when the air temperature is below 40 degrees Fahrenheit.

 In addition to this, inflatable hot tubs are made with vinyl.
-So, they’re not as insulated as their hard-sided cousins that are made with acrylic and have sprayed on insulation under the shell.
+So, they’re not as insulated as their hard-sided cousins that are made with acrylic and have sprayed-on insulation under the shell.
+So the heat loss is significantly greater.

 Having said that, inflatable hot tubs can stay warm-ish in cold weather.